pantheon-systems/example-terminus-auto-update-script/README.md

 * [BackstopJS](https://garris.github.io/BackstopJS/) for visual regression testing
 * [Slack](https://slack.com/) for communication

+## Disclaimer
+While this script has worked well for us your mileage may vary.
+This repository is a proof of concept example of advanced Pantheon platform usage and it is provided without warranty or direct support.

 ## The Process

 This script will loop through all sites in `sites-to-auto-update.json` and: